 Simpson, Larsen, Judd Band Scholarship

+The Simpson, Larsen, Judd Band Scholarship was created to recognize individuals who demonstrate not only the utmost musical talent, but also attributes such as community service, dedicated work outside the classroom and career skills that will serve them in whatever profession they choose to pursue.
+The name of this scholarship was chosen to honor three educators who created a music environment at W.F.
+West that has influenced thousands of students, not only through music education, but more importantly, through life skills that aren’t necessarily learned through other academic environments.
 Ron Simpson began his teaching at W.F.
-West in 1956 until his untimely death in 1982.
-Dan Judd took over the reign for the next 24 years until 2006.
-Throughout a majority of this period, Tom Larsen taught the beginning students but also assisted at the high school level.
-The time and energy these 3 men gave outside of normal school hours is a tribute to the success of the music program in the Chehalis schools.
+West in 1956 until his death in 1982.
+Dan Judd took over for the next 24 years until 2006.
+During most of this period, Tom Larsen taught beginning students and assisted at the high school level.
+The time and energy these three men gave outside normal school hours is a tribute to the success of the music program in Chehalis schools.

-to finish out that year as head of their Music Department.
-It was to be a temporary job, based on his performance.
-Ron and his family moved to Chehalis, he made the administration happy, and he signed a contract.
+Ron Simpson attended Western Washington College of Education on the GI Bill and graduated in 1956 with a degree in music education.
+In the spring of that year, Ron was hired by the Chehalis School District to finish out that year as temporary head of their Music Department.
+Ron and his family moved to Chehalis, he made the administration happy, and signed a contract.
 Ron never left Chehalis.
 He not only taught well but he had the ability to listen to and counsel his students when they brought him their problems.
 Ron was also an arranger and composer for Concert Band and Small Ensembles.

-Ron Simpson died July 2, 1982, just after retiring, while traveling in New England with his wife.
+Ron Simpson died July 2, 1982, just after retiring, while traveling with his wife.
 His death stunned family, friends, and the community.
 Many colleagues and former students performed at his memorial service as a final tribute to this man who gave so much to his family, friends, students and community.